Programme on Democracy and Technology

 Professor of Internet Studies

 Philip N. Howard is a professor of sociology, information and international affairs, and the author of Lie Machines: How to Save Democracy from Troll Armies, Deceitful Robots, Junk News Operations, and Political Operatives.

-Aliaksandr Herasimenka is a political communication scholar and a postdoctoral researcher at the Computational Propaganda Project.
+Aliaksandr Herasimenka is a political communication scholar and a postdoctoral researcher at the Programme on Democracy & Technology.

 Dr Aleksi Knuutila is an anthropologist and a data scientist.
 He is working as a Postdoctoral Researcher in the Computational Propaganda programme, where he uses computational and qualitative methods to study political communications and communities.

 Research Assistant & DPhil Student

 Lisa-Maria Neudert is a DPhil Student researching platform governance and regulation in response to mis/disinformation.

 Emily Taylor is the CEO of Oxford Information Labs Ltd. and a specialist in cybersecurity, internet law and governance, and surveillance laws.
 In collaboration with Philip Howard, she is involved in ongoing research around AI and Good Governance.